UCSF-DSCOLAB/BMS-225A/README.md

 # BMS 225A Workshop on Reproducible Research and Data Exploration

-GK Fragiadakis and the Students of the Workshop!
+GK Fragiadakis and the Students of BMS225A
-December 5, 2019
+January 5th, 2021

 ##  Motivation